 What is Mercury?

-High quality Silver liquid mercury from HG CHEMS AG.
+HG CHEMS AG has the best Silver liquid mercury price.
 Mercury is an atomic number 80 chemical element with the symbol Hg.
 It was previously known as hydrargyrum and is now known as quicksilver.
 Mercury is the only metallic element that is liquid at ordinary temperatures and pressures.
 It is a hefty, silvery d-block element.
 Bromine is the only other liquid element under these conditions, however metals like caesium, gallium, and rubidium dissolve just above ambient temperature.
 Mercury is found in cinnabar deposits all over the planet (mercuric sulfide).
 Natural cinnabar or synthetic mercuric sulfide are ground to make the crimson pigment vermilion.

 Physical and Chemical Properties

 pH: Not available.

 Vapor Pressure: 0.002 mm Hg @ 25C

 Vapor Density: 7.0

 Evaporation Rate:Not available.